Brain tumours can be divided into 2 groups:

 Occasionally, if the tumour is very large or grows towards one side, an operation through the head may be needed (subfrontal approach).
 Sometimes when the tumour grows into the blood vessels towards the side (cavernous sinus) or if the tumour regrows, radiotherapy is an effective way to shrink and control the tumour in the long term.

 This tumour originates from the nerve that controls balance (vestibular nerve).
 The vestibular nerve runs together with the hearing nerve (cochlear nerve) and the facial nerve which controls the facial muscles.
 Hearing loss is the most common problem and is often attributed wrongly to old age.
 If the tumour is less than 3 cm in diameter, radiosurgery (Gamma Knife) treatment is very effective in shrinking and controlling the tumour.
 If the tumour is larger than 3cm, surgery is often needed to remove the compression caused by the tumour on surrounding brain especially the brain stem.
 Preservation of the facial nerve is an important objective in this operation because most patients do not have any facial paralysis before the operation and facial paralysis is disfiguring.
 Intra-operative facial nerve monitoring is essential to achieve preservation of the facial nerve.
 In my experience, an ENT (Ear Nose and Throat) doctor (neuro-otolaryngologist) helps with the preservation by drilling the mastoid bone behind the ear to allow me to identify the facial nerve early.
+Sometimes a combined approach to surgically excise most of the tumour and radiate the small remnant attached to the facial nerve may give the best result.

 These tumours are present at birth and, strictly speaking, are not tumours.
 Nevertheless, it grows like a tumour and can compress the surrounding brain causing blindness and headaches like a tumour.
 Complete excision is the aim of surgery.
 Otherwise, the tumour will recur and radiotherapy is not the ideal treatment for these non-tumourous conditions.
 Because these conditions are rare, it is important that the surgeon is experienced to be able to completely remove the tumour (Figure 4).